Clinical-Genomics/MIP/documentation/Code/Install/Adding_a_program.md

 2. Add the new program to the option `skip_programs` under the `isa` key

-## Add to program to integration test
+## Add program to integration test

   1. Add the executable of your program to the test envs: